 Study and practice techniques for writing poems, including discussion of both published poems and student work.
-Prerequisite(s); if any: ENG 101.

 ENG 311 - Modern English Grammar (3)

 An extensive study of the structure of the English language using structuralist and transformational models with a short introduction to the development of the traditional school grammars.
 Recommended for prospective teachers.
 Prerequisite(s); if any: ENG 102.